 Most people have a preconceived notion when it comes to timeshares.
 Some wonder if a timeshare is really worth it to buy.
 Whether it’s from personal experience or something a friend-of-a-friend said about their vacation ownership, it seems like everyone has an opinion.
 We highlight the top four myths pertaining to timeshares that the industry just can’t seem to shake.
-With more information out there than ever before, we can all be more informed about the way timeshares work and the value they hold.
+With more information out there than ever before, we can all be more informed about the way timeshares work.

 “We would like to recolor the word ‘timeshare.’
 Its meaning from 30 years ago and today is different,” — Howard Nusbaum, President and CEO of ARDA.

 Myth #1- Most resorts are old or outdated.

 Because timeshare is an industry that began after World War II and became a phenomenon among families vacationing in the years after, there are some resorts that could be considered “old.”
 The first deeded program in the U.S. started in the ’70s.
 That’s almost 50 years ago!